kondaveetitejaswi/Reinforcement-Learning-for-Personalized-Digital-Well-Being/README.md

 The trained models are made available: [Mental_Health_A2C_model](https://github.com/kondaveetitejaswi/Reinforcement-Learning-for-Personalized-Digital-Well-Being/blob/main/mental_health_a2c_model.zip) and [Mental_Health_DQN_Score](https://github.com/kondaveetitejaswi/Reinforcement-Learning-for-Personalized-Digital-Well-Being/blob/main/mental_health_dqn_model.zip).

 ## Discussion
 The result suggestions are the primary suggestions given by the model for the user based on their current state.
-The performance can be clearly analysed by analysing the suggestions: The DQN model suggests a similar action to most of the users, while the A2C uses a wider range of action suggestions for the user.
-This clarifies that the A2C model is better suited for this scenario for the suggestion purpose.
-The reason for this better performance by the A2C model could be because of the model's ability to handle long-term decision-making, which could be advantageous while focusing on the actions that lead to consistent improvements rather than short-term rewards.
+The performance can be clearly analysed by analysing the suggestions: both the DQN and A2C model suggests a similar action to most of the users.
+The reason for this performance could be because of the limited data and state space that is not sufficient for the model to learn.
+One of the immediate work can be to work more on making the model learn the data for providing personalized suggestions rather than a similar suggestion for all the users.

 ## Future directions
 This study can be further strengthened by incorporating additional steps, such as: